 - Graduate Assistantships

-Most applicants are automatically considered for university funding.
+Most full-time applicants are automatically considered for university funding.
 Students at MUN are also eligible to apply for funding from SSHRC and other granting agencies.
-Students here also benefit from the fact that the tuition rate at MUN is one of the lowest in Canada, and the cost of living in St. John's is far less than in larger Canadian cities.
+Students here also benefit from the fact that the tuition rate at MUN is one of the lowest in Canada, and the cost of living in St. John's is less than in larger Canadian cities.

 In order to better inform prospective graduate students, we have more detailed information about the requirements for applying to and succesfully completing a Master of Arts degree in our department.
 We have also prepared a list of recent theses that have been successfully defended by our graduate students, and the research interests of the faculty.
-For general information about Master of Arts degrees at MUN, see the Memorial University Calender for this current year, as made available by the Registrar's Office, or the School of Graduate Studies.
+For general information about Master of Arts degrees at MUN, see the Memorial University Calendar for this current year, as made available by the Registrar's Office, or the School of Graduate Studies.